tahsinac/indigo/about.md

 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>Hello!
 I'm Tahsin, a machine learning engineer currently based in Toronto, ON.</p>
-<p>I'm currently a Machine Learning Engineer in Manulife's Advanced Analytics team, where my my primary focus is on MLOps, which involves creating and deploying machine learning models in production.
+<p>I'm currently a Machine Learning Engineer in Manulife's Advanced Analytics team, where my primary focus is on MLOps, which involves creating and deploying machine learning models in production.
 The solutions that I develop provide actionable insights that drive success across multiple corporate functions, including Human Resources, Procurement, IT Operations, and Strategic Portfolio Optimization.</p>
 <p>I'm fascinated by the technologies in the intersection of Artificial Intelligence and Software Engineering.</p>
 <p>Having lived/worked/studied in Saudi Arabia, Bangladesh, Malaysia, Australia & two provinces here in Canada, I enjoy being in the midst of diverse cultures and perspectives.</p>
 <p>I listen to <a href="https://open.spotify.com/playlist/37i9dQZF1Epq6nHyI9Xsja?si=ce5bbc0aa7ec45c3&nd=1">a lot of music</a>, love <a href="https://www.linkedin.com/in/tahsinac/">good comedy</a> and enjoy <a href="https://app.thestorygraph.com/profile/tahsinac">reading books</a> about philosophy, economy, science and psychology.</p>